 If you don’t have a self-directed type IRA… first off… you’ll need to connect with your trusted financial advisor to find a reputable and low fee self-directed IRA.
 Or, connect with us and we can direct you to some very good self-directed IRA companies we’ve worked with in the past.

 Open a Self-Directed IRA

-The first step for purchasing investment properties in San Antonio within your IRA is to open a “self-directed” IRA.
+The first step for purchasing investment properties in South Texas area within your IRA is to open a “self-directed” IRA.
 You can do this by visiting a qualified financial advisor or other trusted fiduciary to act as the IRA custodian.
 A fee-only financial advisor can help you set up this account with minimal hassle, while a commission-based financial advisor may attempt to steer you clear of purchasing tangible assets within your IRA (he or she won’t earn much on the investment).

 Types of Properties You Can Buy With Your IRA and Rules

 You can own a wide variety of properties within your IRA, including residential, commercial, and industrial structures, as well as unused land.
 Many savvy investors choose to purchase parking lots, storage unit facilities, and other types of property that require little maintenance, but generate steady income.

 Your IRA cannot own any home where you live or vacation.
 Legally, you aren’t even allowed to spend one night in the property.
 You cannot avoid this restriction by “renting” the property from your IRA, or renting to your spouse, children, grandchildren, parents, or grandparents, nor can you use an IRA to purchase property from close family.
 You could, however, rent to property to a sibling, cousin, or friend.
 A solution that many investors implement is to purchase a home for their IRA, rent it out for income until retirement, then assume residence upon retirement.

 How Does Income Work With Real Estate In An IRA?